-Every Department of Mathematics network account as a disk quota which limits the amount of space you can use up.
-The default quota for new accounts is 1 gigabyte (GB) (approx. 1 million kilobytes (KB)).
-If you find that 1 GB isn't enough space, please contact the computer staff to request a quota increase.
+Every Department of Mathematics network account has a disk quota which limits the amount of file system space you can use.
+The default quota for new accounts is 1 gigabyte (GB).
+If you find that 1 GB isn't enough, please contact the computer staff to request a quota increase.

-Please note, if you fill up your account quota, incoming emails will be rejected and, in some instances, you may not be able to log in at all.
+If you fill up your disk quota, you may not be able to log in at all.
 If you fill up your email quota, new email will be rejected.

 To check your quota, do the following